-Our work is described according to each of the themes in the Sustainability the key UN Sustainable

-There are a total of 48 The enhanced criteria are housing providers to
+Our work is described according to each of the themes in the Sustainability Reporting Standard for Social Housing.
+These match the key UN Sustainable Development Goals.
+There are a total of 48 criteria split between 30 'core' and 18 'enhanced'.
+The enhanced criteria are not less important; however, there is recognition that some of these might be too challenging or time consuming for some housing providers to complete initially.
+Structure of Report

 ESG Area Theme Theme Name Description Page Social T1 Affordability and security Assesses the extent to which the housing provider provides long-term homes that are genuinely affordable to those on low incomes.
 Has five criteria, including the tenure mix of new and existing properties, the security of tenure and fuel poverty.
-6 T2 Building safety and quality Assesses how effective the housing provider is at meeting its legal responsibilities to protect residents and keep buildings safe.
+6 Τ2 Building safety and quality Assesses how effective the housing provider is at meeting its legal responsibilities to protect residents and keep buildings safe.
 Has three criteria: disclosing gas safety checks, fire risk assessments and meeting Decent Homes Standards.
-10 Т3 Resident voice Assesses how effective the housing provider is at listening to and empowering residents.
+10 Τ3 Resident voice Assesses how effective the housing provider is at listening to and empowering residents.
 Has three themes that cover board scrutiny, complaint handling and resident satisfaction.
-11 T4 Resident support Assesses the effectiveness of the initiatives that the housing provider runs to support individual residents.
+11 Τ4 Resident support Assesses the effectiveness of the initiatives that the housing provider runs to support individual residents.
 Has two criteria that cover the support provided and the success of that support?
 14 T5 Placemaking Highlights the wider set of activities that housing providers undertake to create well-designed homes and environments that meet local needs and provide great places for people to live and enjoy.
 Has one criterion, a space for the housing provider to give examples of their placemaking or placeshaping work.
-16 Environmental Т6 Climate change Assesses how the activities of the housing provider are impacting on climate change, and how they are mitigating the physical risks of climate change.
+16 Environmental T6 Climate change Assesses how the activities of the housing provider are impacting on climate change, and how they are mitigating the physical risks of climate change.
 This theme considers current practice, as well as the changes being made to improve performance in the future.
 Has six criteria, including the distribution of EPC ratings, emissions data, climate risk mitigation plan and environmental strategy.
-19 Т7 Ecology Assesses how the housing provider is protecting the local environment and ecology.
+19 Τ7 Ecology Assesses how the housing provider is protecting the local environment and ecology.
 Has two criteria around managing pollutants and increasing biodiversity.
 22 Т8 Resource management Identifies the extent to which the housing provider has a sustainable approach to materials in both the construction and management of properties.
 Has three themes that cover sourcing materials, water management and waste management.
 23 Governance Т9 Structure and governance Assesses the housing provider's overall structure and approach to Governance.
 Has six criteria covering the regulator, code of governance, risk management and ownership.
 25 T10 Board and Trustees Assesses the quality, suitability and performance of the board and trustees.
 Has eleven criteria including demographics of the board and the experience and independence of the board.
 26 T11 Staff Wellbeing Assesses how staff are supported and how their wellbeing is considered.
 Has five criteria including salary information, additional support for staff and average sick days.
 28 T12 Supply chain management Assesses if the housing provider procures responsibly.
 Has two criteria assessing how social value and environmental impact are considered.
 29